iOS17/Esign/README.md

-# Download Esign iOS - On Device iPA Signing Tool - iOS 18.5, 18.4.1(17.7.1) - iOS 12 V 5.0.2
+# Download Esign iOS - On Device iPA Signing Tool - iOS 18.5, 18.4.1(17.7.1) V 5.0.2

-The Esign iOS app is a tool for signing and installing iPA apps with Apple Developer/Distribution certificates.
+The Esign iOS app is a tool for signing and installing iOS IPA apps with Apple Developer/Distribution certificates.

-Esign is a popular iPA sign tool that allows users to sign iPA files directly from their iPhone or iPad.
-To sign iPA files using this app, you must have an Apple Developer or a globally available free Distribute certificate.
-The Esign iOS utility was supported from iOS 14 to the most recent iOS version, iOS 17.7.6 & iOS 18.5 beta
+Esign is a popular IPA sign tool that allows users to sign and install IPA files directly from their iPhone or iPad.
+To sign IPA files using this app, you must have an Apple Developer account or a globally available free Distribute certificate.
+The Esign iOS utility was supported from iOS 14 to the most recent iOS versions, iOS 17.7.6 and iOS 18.5 beta.

-To sign an iPA file, users must import and set the p12 and .mobileconfiguration files.
+Users must import and set the .p12 and .mobileconfiguration files to sign an IPA file.

 The key advantage of Esign is its time-saving nature.
 Users can sign iPA files without needing a PC, a feature that promotes efficiency.
-Also, with your developer certificate, you don't need to resign iPA files within 7 days.
+Also, with your developer certificate, you don't need to resign IPA files within 7 days.

 Get Esign Free Certificates - [https://t.me/P12Certificate](https://t.me/P12Certificate)